 Think also about insider trading issues.
 Do you want to end up in court because you made an investment based on a tip from a client?
 Clients, do you want your therapist testifying in court about your therapy session and how this investment idea came up in the first place?

 All of these ethics issues can start with just that little finger through the ethical loophole.
 Giving someone bus fare out of your own pocket, paying them a few bucks to mow their lawn, becoming involved in their religious or social activities, all of these can lead to trouble.

 Client, I know that you may like your therapist, want to do something nice but remember that their ethics code like a priest vow of poverty may preclude them from accepting gifts, stock tips or other offers by you to do things for them.

 For me, as a therapist, the best gift a client can give me is to tell me that something we did in session has helped them have the happy life they want.
 Hearing that I have been able to help, that makes my day.

-Sorry if we can’t hang out or attend some social event together.
+Sorry if we can’t hang out or attend some social events together.
 I like you as a person but I respect our professional relationship and you as a client too much to mess this up by getting into another dual relationship with a client.

 Next Friday ethics part 4 – the bad news for all you romantics at heart.
 Why falling in love with clients or your therapist so often ends so very badly.